rhatchet/DesiPizza/README.md

 ##Bug or Issue Tracker:

-You can report the bugs in the following link:https: //github.com/s4sarishma/DesiPizza/issues
+You can report the bugs in the following link: https://github.com/s4sarishma/DesiPizza/issues

 You can refer the user manaul documnet to get build instructions, prerequisites: